 One of the great things about coloring Christian coloring pages for adults is that it does not require any artistic talent.
 And there is no right or wrong way to color — just do it however you like. 🙂

 And you probably already have some crayons, colored pencils or markers laying around your house or office somewhere that you can use.
-But if you are curious as to what my favorite tools are, I reveal my top 5 favorite here: My 5 Favorite Coloring Supplies for Adults.
+But if you are curious as to what my favorite tools are, I reveal my top 5 favorites here: My 5 Favorite Coloring Supplies for Adults.

 Kimberly D. says of coloring Scripture coloring books for adults: “It is relaxing and brings me closer to God.
 Coloring helps shut my mind off from the rest of the world!”